GGGalang/GGGalang.github.io/README.md

 3. I created more css files for images in each content page so that it won't clutter this one even more.
 God knows how long this will be if all image classes are here.

-Extra note: All images are sprites, except big ones (like the index banner) where it's impractical to turn them into sprites.
+Extra note: All images are sprites, except big ones (like the index banner) where it's impractical to turn them into sprites, and favicon ico files.

 ============================================================================================================================